 With data enrichment, Product Marketing can get additional information from your website visitors, to have a deeper knowledge of your audience, send targeted messages and automate SaaS marketing campaigns more efficiently.

 This trend of additional information available, will lead to even more personalization, which will lead to better performing product marketing strategies and improved results.

 Many companies are joining forces to offer their target customers a blend of two of their favorite experiences.
 As naturally more products and services are connected and used in tandem online, companies are seeing opportunity for collaboration.

 Most examples of this are is software and apps, but there are eCommerce products as well.
 Not only does the natural use help marketing the products but often the co-branding combines the strength and audience of two closely linked brands.
-Some examples include Uber and Spotify (music on your ride), Bumble + Instagram + Spotify (create a complete dating profile), and even us: Beamer + Intercom (live chat and news feed updates).
+Some examples include Uber and Spotify (music on your ride) and Bumble + Instagram + Spotify (create a complete dating profile).

 Many of these brands cross over in target audience and a partnership can really help boost sales for both.
 You can also partner with your customers.
 Affiliate programs can be very helpful in drawing new leads and customers just like your current base by using their influence and reach to the mutual benefit of you both.

 SaaS is about constant improvements and rapid changes.
 And usually development teams are too busy to work on urgent stuff.
 That’s why no-code tools are the perfect solution to implement updates or have new data resources without coding skills.

 The number of this type of tools is increasing (luckily) and they can be applied to the most common digital marketing needs, such as landing pages or email automations to more complex processes such as heatmaps, or Artificial Intelligence driven chatbots.